-Along with the government's growth strategy, we also have been proactively supporting SMEs in the field of "business start-up," "business revitalization," "business succession," "social business," and "overseas expansion."
+We also have been proactively supporting SMEs in business fields that need prioritized support such as "business start-up," "business revitalization," "business succession," "social business," and "overseas expansion."

 Especially, support for business start-ups is crucial policy in local revitalization, so we enhance support for wide range of people, such as start-ups, female, young, and/or migrator entrepreneurs.
-We have focused on not only responding to the funding needs of entrepreneur at the time of start-ups, but also on solving problems after business start-up, helping businesses get on track.
+We have focused on not only responding to the funding needs of entrepreneur at the time of start-ups, but also on solving problems after business start-up, helping to get businesses on track.
 Also, we have held "High School Student Business Plan Grand Prix" to help foster entrepreneurship mindset in future generations of business leaders.
-We intend to continue passing on our experience and know-how of business start-up support to the field of entrepreneurial education.
+We intend to continue passing on our experience and know-how of business start-up support to the field of entrepreneural education.

-In the field of revitalizing businesses, we supported micro/small businesses which intend to reorganize their business management by flexibly responding to requests from customers, providing assistance on preparing management improvement plans.
+In the field of business revitalization, we supported micro/small businesses which intend to reorganize their business management by flexibly responding to requests from customers, providing assistance on preparing management improvement plans.
 In the future, we will collaborate with regional financial institutions and other support organizations and bodies to support business revitalization for business continuation of micro/small businesses while using Capital Subordinated Loans that lead to increased capital.

-At a time when the managers of SMEs and micro/small businesses age, business succession support is an important policy.
+At a time when the managers of SMEs and micro/small

+businesses age, business succession support is an important policy.
 In response, we strengthen our cooperation with some organizations related to commerce and industry for "business succession matching support" that connects micro/small businesses who do not have a successor with prospective entrepreneurs.
 And also, we held events and disseminate information on examples of success, etc. As a "bridge linking local hopes to the next generation," JFC will actively continue its efforts relating to business succession so that valuable management assets including the technologies and know-how that micro/small businesses have accumulated can be effectively transferred.

 We are making efforts to disseminate information concerning both social business support and overseas expansion support.
-Regarding the former, we have published a page on our website called Social Business Station to promote collaboration and cooperation between NPOs and companies.
+Regarding the former, we have published a page on our website called Social Business Johokyoku to support the management of those working to address regional and social issues.
 Regarding the latter, among other things, we disseminate examples of companies engaged in exports.
 We will continue our efforts to tackle the solution of issues faced by local communities and society and overseas business expansion.

-The Educational Loan program which aims to reduce the financial burden of educational expenses on households and provide equal educational opportunity has been used by many of our customers for more than 40 years.
+The Educational Loan program which aims to reduce the financial burden of educational expenses on households and contribute to equal educational opportunity has been used by many of our customers for more than 40 years.
 We will continue to promote assistance to people who require funds to enroll or maintain their children in school.

 Through cooperation with relevant regional organizations, we will continue to make every effort to support micro/small business owners.
-We also will proactively tackle the digitalization policies being promoted by the government, such as by promoting the use of our online JFC Direct and Internet Application services, thereby fulfilling our policy-based financing function.
+We also will proactively tackle the digitalization policies being promoted by the government, such as by promoting the use of our online JFC Direct, Internet Application services, and JFC Electoronic Contract Services, thereby fulfilling our policy-based financing function.